 Sun system files are arranged in a hierarchy of directories.
 This hierarchy resembles an inverted tree structure: the file system begins at the root directory and branches to the limits of the available mass storage.
-Root is the name of the directory at the 'beginning' of the file system; this is called 'slash.' root contains references to files and subdirectories which contain other files and subdirectories and so on.
+Root is the name of the directory at the 'beginning' of the file system.
+It is represented by a slash '/'.
+Do not be confused by the two meanings of '/': it's both the name of the root and a separator in filenames.
+Root contains references to files and subdirectories which contain other files and subdirectories and so on.
 Each directory is thus like a node on the tree - directories contain files (which contain data) and subdirectories (which contain files).
 Here is a picture which makes this clearer: